Forvideos061/awesome-3d-ai-seo-geo/README.md

 ## What is AEO?

-AEO generally refers to **Answer Engine Optimization**, focusing on creating content that can directly satisfy questions in answer-oriented search systems.
+AEO generally refers to **Answer Engine Optimization**, focusing on creating content that directly satisfies questions in answer-oriented search systems.

 ## What are AI Overviews?